Monica-Nguyen/SpaceInvaders/README.md

 You will need to install JavaFx.
 Follow the instructions below.

 ## How to execute the game on Eclipse
 • Download all the files from the master branch as a Zipped Download.
-Extract the SpaceInvaders_Version3 folder.
+Extract the SpaceInvaders folder.
 You will want to enter the src folder then the SpaceInvaders folder.
 Open the Eclipse program.
 Install JavaFX following the instructions on this link:

 https://bittlife.com/install-javafx-eclipse/